bbc/ugcuploader-test-rig-kubernettes/Readme.md

 | mobileDataGprs       | 21888       | Mobile data GPRS : 171 kbit/s     |
 | wifi80211a           | 6912000     | WIFI 802.11a/g : 54 Mbit/s        |
 | wifi80211n           | 76800000    | WIFI 802.11n : 600 Mbit/s         |

-## Generate Jmeter Report

-The test artefacts are stored in s3 bucket

-Use the following command to convert  to jmeter report.

-`gen_report.py <items>`

-Where `items` is a comma separated list of tennant and date eg: `national-moments=202001020326PM,bbcradio=202001020326PM`

-This will generate the following folder:` /tmp/ugcupload/graphs` which